ArendPeter/Resume/README.md

 __Language__: Lived in the Netherlands for 5 years and attained fluency in Dutch

 __Teaching__:

  - Taught Java, GML, and Unity (C#) programming via approximately 200 YouTube tutorials to an audience of over 6000 subscribers on Arend Peter Teaches and SynforgeGames

- - Lead weekly Game Maker Classes and a 5 day Java course for middle and high school students,
+ - Lead weekly Game Maker Classes and a 5 day Java course for middle and high school students

  - Provided 100+ hours of one on one tutoring in Math and Computer Science

 __Tutoring Subject Experience__:

  - Pre-Calculus

  - Calculus 1

  - Calculus 2

  - Statistics

  - College Algebra

  - Introduction to Java

  - Physics 1